Pnikanti/pong-clone/README.md

 # Pong clone

-Pong clone is implemented with OpenGL, GLEW, GLFW and GLM.
-Building is done with CMake.
+- Implemented with OpenGL, GLEW, GLFW, GLM, Box2D, ImGui and spdlog.
+- Building is done with CMake.